hippalectryon-0/SE_Bot/README.md

 # SE_Bot
 A bot for StackExchange chatrooms.
 In use in ChemistrySE's main chatroom.
+Tested with Python 3.5 & 3.6

 The framework is located in `chatbot.py`, all the other files are optional.